samishafique786/observability-w-prometheus/README.md

 ```bash
 az login
 ```
-This will open a web browser where you autheticate with the Azure account.
+This will open a web browser where you authenticate with the Azure account.

 ```bash
 az az account set --subscription <xxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxx>